-Management by Objectives: In addition to the determination of the Bonus Pool as a whole and the Target Bonuses, each Named Executive Officer receives a comprehensive set of Management by Objective Goals ("MBO Goals") established at the beginning of the fiscal year.
-The MBO Goals cover four general categories - business results, market development, product excellence and strategic objectives.
-The MBO Goals were approved by the Compensation Committee at the beginning of 2009, and examples of specific goals within each category are set forth below.
+Annual Strategic Objectives: In addition to the determination of the Bonus Pool as a whole and the Target Bonuses, each NEO receives a comprehensive set of specific goals and objectives (the "Goals") established at the beginning of the fiscal year.
+The Goals were approved by the Compensation Committee at the beginning of 2010 (with the exception of Mr. Fairbairn's Goals, whose Goals were approved by the independent members of the Board of Directors, upon recommendation of the Compensation Committee).
+The Goals cover four general categories - business results, market development, product and operational excellence and strategic objectives.
+Goals may be established separately for each category or in any combination.